Beninho85/ProgrammingTheWorld/README.md

 ## What kind of data?

-EVERYTHING OF EVERY TYPE!
-From wikipedia-like information (Animals, Peoples, History) to every domains : Science, Mathematics, Music, any type of content : Articles, Videos...
+EVERYTHING OF EVERY TYPE! <br />
+From wikipedia-like information (Animals, Peoples, History) to every domains : Science, Mathematics, Music, any type of content : Articles, Videos...<br />
 It's time to reapprorite our datas!
 Of course every lang is accepted.

 ## Examples

 Here is some samples of what ProgrammingTheWorld could be in a console:<br /><br />

--> print all animals of kind bird limit 2
+**-> print all animals of kind bird limit 2**

 will show: